 Since its inception in May 2020 the Taylor Hill Residents Association (THRA) – has undertaken a host of community-orientated initiatives, including donating dog collar bag dispensers to tackle dog fouling within the estate and its environs; sponsoring a Halloween and a Christmas decoration competition; promoting a bulb planting initiative where more than 2000 daffodil, tulip and crocus bulbs were donated and planted by our neighbours; and organising a series of clean-up events where ‘Taylor Hillers’ of all ages litter-pick on a regular basis.

 In 2021, the THRA tendered successfully for anther Fingal Co.
 Council initiative, the Clonard Brook Revitalization Project, with a grant to help the reclamation and revitalisation of Clonard brook, which immediately abuts the estate.
 This project is the second large scale, community-driven biodiversity project undertaken by Taylor Hill Residents.
-On hearing about the efforts of our community, Glenveagh contacted the THRA offering to help residents make Clonard brook the beautiful walkway it promises to be (with much work!)
 The 200m long area is located beside Taylor Hill and had become grossly overgrown in recent years.
 We hope to deliver a reimagined public space, clearing the water stream and planting more than one hundred native trees and bushes in the next few months.

 The pandemic has hit all of us.
 Across the world and indiscriminately, communities of people have been directly affected.
 Expedited by these difficult times, the world is experiencing a grassroots redefinition of what “community” actually means: more than just a geographical location, communities are defined by practices that are based on sustained and engaged concern for the wellbeing of others.
 In this sense, Glenveagh’s relationship with its customers at Taylor Hill promotes bringing ‘people,’ in a larger sense of that word too, together; of building the infrastructure that will hold up and shape our community for generations to come.